HortSens-Technologies/HarmonyCraft/README.md

 ## Credits

-HarmonyCraft was created by [Your Name].
+HarmonyCraft was created by Adam Boukhare from HortSens Technologies.